Contamination Bias in Linear Regressions: Applications

-We illustrate the potential for contamination bias using data from Project STAR, as analyzed in \textcite{krueger1999experimental}.
+We first illustrate our framework for analyzing and addressing contamination bias with data from Project STAR, as studied in \textcite{krueger1999experimental}.
 The Project STAR \ac{RCT} randomized 11,600 students in 79 public Tennessee elementary schools to one of three types of classes: regular-sized (20--25 students), small (target size 13--17 students), or regular-sized with a teaching aide.
 The proportion of students randomized to the small class size and teaching aide treatment varied over schools, due to school size and other constraints on classroom organization.
 Students entering kindergarten in the 1985--1986 school year participated in the experiment through the third grade.
 Other students entering a participating school in grades 1--3 during these years were similarly randomized between the three class types.
 We focus on kindergarten effects, where differential attrition and other complications with the experimental analysis are minimal.\footnote{Students in regular-sized classes were randomly reassigned between classrooms with and without a teaching aide after kindergarten, complicating the interpretation of the aide effect in later grades.
-The randomization of students entering the sample after kindergarten was also complicated by the uneven availability of slots in small and regular-sized classes \parencite{krueger1999experimental}.} All analyses in this section are conducted with our Stata package, \texttt{multe}, which researchers can use to gauge the extent of contamination bias in similar applications.
+The randomization of students entering the sample after kindergarten was also complicated by the uneven availability of slots in small and regular-sized classes \parencite{krueger1999experimental}.}